Jessica Amber

 Artwork of a whale inside a spherical terrarium which is leaking water

-Here's the scenario, using artwork from the talented Nathan Jauregui: You've labored for hours and hours on your latest artwork of a whale in a terrarium.
-It looks absolutely perfect when viewing in the editing program, or when saved onto your computer... anywhere with a white background, basically.
+Here’s a scenario for you, using artwork from the talented Nathan Jauregui: You’ve labored for hours and hours on your latest artwork of a whale in a terrarium.
+It looks absolutely perfect when viewing in Photoshop, or when saved onto your computer… anywhere with a white background, basically.

 Whale artwork when uploaded in Redbubble editor for stickers, showing a lot of white artefacts in the background